Yytsi/requicheck/README.md

    cd .. && npm run dev
    ```

+   Access the project locally at [http://localhost:5173/](http://localhost:5173/) when running with Vite.

 ## Automation Script

 For convenience, you can use the following script to automate the setup process.
 Save it as `setup.sh` and run it from the root folder: